queercomputer/Guanaco/README.md

 <details>
 <summary> 1.
 Downloading the code repository from GitHub</summary>

-- Download the Repository: On our [GitHub page](https://github.com/queercomputer/Guanaco/), look for the green button labeled "Code" near the top of the page.
+- Download the repository: On our [GitHub page](https://github.com/queercomputer/Guanaco/), look for the green button labeled "Code" near the top of the page.
 Click on it and then select "Download ZIP" from the dropdown menu.

-- Extract the ZIP File: Once the download is complete, locate the ZIP file on your computer and extract it.
+- Extract the ZIP file: Once the download is complete, locate the ZIP file on your computer and extract it.

+- Ensure your classroom's version of the Guanaco seed-set is saved inside this folder as 'guanaco_seed_tasks.jsonl'.

 </details>

 <details>